ComputeCanada/magic_castle/docs/README.md

 ```

 The most common configuration issues identified by Trivy in Magic Castle plans
-(illustrated in the previous output example), are firewall rules allowing access to port from
+(illustrated in the previous output example), are firewall rules allowing access to ports from
-public internet.
+the public internet.
 If you know which IP addresses should have access to the cluster,
 you can harden the firewall rules.
 Refer to section [4.16 firewall_rules](#416-firewall_rules-optional)
 for more information.